 Upon completion of training, all groups improved their leg press 1-rep max, with no differences between groups.
 The intervention groups gained more strength in relation to chest press 1-rep max compared to placebo (with apparently no significant differences between the vegetarian and non-vegetarian intervention groups).

-Since the vegetarians on creatine experienced greater increases in lean tissue mass (which seemed to scale with greater increases in total creatine concentrations), this study provides some support for the idea vegetarians may stand to benefit more from creatine supplementation.
+Since the vegetarians on creatine experienced greater increases in lean tissue mass (which seemed to scale with greater increases in total creatine concentrations), this study provides some support for the idea vegetarians may stand to benefit more from creatine supplementation (at least initially).

 Do vegetarians/vegans exhibit lower levels of lean mass and strength?